July 20, 2015, Knoxville, Tennessee

 As Ms. Wheelchair Tennessee, Jenny Morton traveled across the state of Tennessee attending events and promoting the organization so that we can continue for years to come.
 Individuals who are interested in becoming the next Ms. Wheelchair Tennessee or would like to be involved in other ways may visit our website at www.mswheelchairtn.org or speak with the State Coordinator, Samantha at 865-441-6888.

 Ms. Wheelchair Tennessee is charged with a continuing effort to educate the public regarding the dignity, productiveness and basic values of people with disabilities.
 She must be able to communicate both the needs and abilities of her constituency to the general public, the business community and government.
-Ms. Wheelchair Tennessee will have the opportunity to travel and make public appearances.
-She will ultimately represent Tennessee at the Ms. Wheelchair America Program.
+Ms. Wheelchair Tennessee will have the opportunity to travel and make public appearances, and she will ultimately represent Tennessee at the Ms. Wheelchair America pageant.